Data-Science-for-Linguists-2019/Class-Plaza/questions_collister.md

 have any general guidelines about what constitutes a "substantial" amount?
 (John)
 - If I'm using a corpus of student essays and it contains possibly identifying information of some users (e.g. name, school, etc.), is it my duty to anonymize or remove that information?
 Or should I assume that the corpus authors obtained the users' permission to publish that information?
 (Elena)
+- We can easily access a wide variety of linguistic data or corpus from the Internet.
+How can we know which data is legality and legitimacy, Which data should be retained, shared, and/or preserved?
+Are there any restrictions on data sharing required?
+(Ting-Wei)